hasanberkyur/airgapped-camera-nvr/docs/security-hardening.md

 3        0     0 DROP       all  --  wlan1  *       192.168.30.0/24      0.0.0.0/0
 ```

+Initially, the camera received a default gateway and DNS service via the Raspberry Pi, allowing it to resolve cloud and peer-to-peer endpoints and attempt outbound communication.
+After enforcing strict INPUT chain filtering that permits only RTSP traffic, DNS requests from the camera are no longer accepted.
+Without DNS resolution, the camera cannot bootstrap cloud or P2P services and therefore does not generate any internet-bound traffic.
+As a result, only local multicast discovery and explicitly permitted RTSP traffic remain observable.

 This ensures that even if the camera firmware attempts non-video communication, those attempts cannot succeed.

 ## 3. Forwarding Boundary on the Raspberry Pi